 Currently, there are no known cures for COVID-19, though research is underway to develop a vaccine.
+Recently, the FDA approved the first treatment for COVID-19, a drug only used for the treatment of COVID-19 requiring hospitalization and can only be given in a hospital or in a healthcare setting.
 In its continuing efforts to protect consumers, the U.S. Food and Drug Administration (FDA) has been monitoring and warning companies that offer fraudulent products which claim to help prevent, diagnose, treat or cure COVID-19.
 Untested supplements and other products touted as a prevention or cure to COVID-19 that are not regulated by the FDA may be dangerous and potentially life threatening.
 The U.S. Federal Trade Commission (FTC) and FDA have jointly issued warning letters to sellers of unapproved and misbranded products claiming they can treat or prevent the virus.
 Learn more here.

 If you think you may have COVID-19, contact your healthcare provider to discuss testing options and treatment.

 For the most up-to-date information on COVID-19, check the CDC website and continue to follow the recommendations from local and federal government agencies.

 The Academy and its members — registered dietitian nutritionists, dietetic technicians registered and other food and nutrition professionals — offer nutrition articles, tips, video and activities for individuals and families managing the challenging conditions of the COVID-19 outbreak.